The figure of the pirat took popcultural dimensions within literature and the filmindustry and is clearly male-shaped. The pirate represents

-The series „pirates“ tries to connect these very pirate characteristics with women.
-To do so, Elisa Andessner collected quotes of significant female figures from 15th century (Joan of Arc) to 2019 (Salah Alaah, Sudan), which call for disobedience, fight, determination, bravery, autonomy,...
-These historical women have something in common: by leaving a well-established image of a women they contributed to sustainable, societal changes.
-Besides, Andessner formed a 50-part collection of names of female pirates, who were active from 600 B.C. to the year 2000.
-Becoming a female pirate was often rooted in the desicion of escaping marriage and a restrictive, classical image of a women.
-All these names she transfered to her skin in order to symbolically incorporate these pirate characteristics of female pirates.
+The series „pirates“ analyses these very pirate characteristics and tries to relate them with women.
+To do so, Elisa Andessner collected quotes of significant female figures from 15th (Joan of Arc) to 19th century (Hariet Tubman) to 2018 (Greta Thunberg) and 2019 (Salah Alaah, Sudan), which call for disobedience, fight, determination, bravery, autonomy.
+All These personalities have one thing in common: by leaving a well-established image of a women they contributed to sustainable societal and cultural changes.

 Elisa Andessner processes the mentioned topics by means of photography, language and writing.
-By inscripting her face, she visualises the collected quotes as well as the names of female pirates and keeps them on a photo in form of a self portrait by self timer photography.
-By painting her face and her body, Andessner makes use of the language of protest (political claims, for example at demonstrations), of belonging and appreciation (autochtonous peoples, football) as well as war paint (existed in nearly all cultures of the world).
+By inscripting her face, she visualises the collected quotes and the names of female pirates on her face and torso and keeps them in form of a self portrait by self timer photography.
+By doing so, she makes use of the language of protest, of belonging and appreciation as well as war paint, which exists in nearly all cultures of the world.

 If not us, who?
 If not now, when?

 Heroine of France for her role during the Hundred Years' War.

 We can't save the world by playing by the rules!

 Greta Thunberg, 2018, from the speech to UN secretary general António Guterres.
 Swedish teenage environmental activist on climate change.

 American political and antislavery activist.

 We are not afraid of anything anymore, because we have seen